tock/tock-www/_posts/2024-07-29-tockworld-7-recap.md

 expanding the purpose and audience of TockWorld.

-In terms of both participation and content, this was the most vibrant and exciting TockWorld's to-date.
-Participants came from all over the world, included students, researchers, and practitioners, from companies large and small.
+In terms of both participation and content, this was the most vibrant and exciting TockWorld to-date.
+Participants came from all over the world, including students, researchers, and practitioners, from companies large and small.
 We had, for the first time, an array of conference-style talks that shared experiences working with Tock, deploying Tock, and expanding Tock to new domains and architectures.